teacup123123/coding_blog/docs/_posts/2019-05-31-web-musical-notation.md

 So if you want to dwelve into how it was done. basically I digged into their [wiki-page](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay/wiki)

-So the coding style that I settled upon is the following liquid syntax
+So the coding style that I settled upon is the following liquid syntax (note the two small spaces there between `{` , resp. `}`, and `%` otherwise liquid will indeed include the contents...
+XD)

 ```
-{% include stubmusic.html
+{ % include stubmusic.html
   src = "190531-zz/Zettai_Zetsumei_by_Coe_shu_Nie.xml"
   zoom = 0.2
-  %}
+  % };
 ```
 So I will keep all the music-xml files in a visible-data folder, and the included html snippet will be in charge of formatting the source file url correctly.